Virginia May Ratify The Equal Rights Amendment. What Would Come Next Is Murky

 Virginia Poised To Pass Equal Rights Amendment Nearly 5 Decades After It Was Proposed

-There are additional sections laying out that Congress is responsible for enforcing the amendment and that it would go into effect two years after its ratification.
+There are additional sections laying out that Congress is responsible for enforcing the amendment and those it would go into effect two years after its ratification.

 What exactly would the ERA do?

 It would explicitly put the idea of equal rights by sex into the Constitution.
-Legal scholars say that could raise the standards for whether a law that discriminates based on sex is constitutional or not.
+Legal scholars say that could raise the standards for whether a law that discriminates based on sex is constitutional.

 That could mean increased protections in several areas, including pregnancy discrimination, according to Martha Davis, constitutional law professor at Northeastern University.